20 Teaching Tips of Advice For New Teachers/h1>

 Many of these tips can be relevant throughout your entire career.
 So, even if you’re an experienced teacher, you might want review the list as well – and provide us any helpful insights we can add to our list.

-Before we get too far—a word to those of you who are just thinking about going into teaching…
+Before we get too far—a word of advice to those of you who are just thinking about going into teaching.

 Many people, from all walks of life and with all types of different experience, decide that becoming a teacher makes sense.
 So regardless of your history, if you’re thinking about being an educator, the first big tip we have for you is this: